 If you need to elaborate on your responses to questions 1-6 on the "Other Project Information" document, please provide the Other Attachment information as an appendix to your project narrative.
+Information not easily accessible to a reviewer may be included in this appendix.
 Reviewers are not required to consider information in this appendix.